This site is intended for healthcare professionals

 Precision medicine for mCRPC

-Using knowledge of altered genes or pathways in metastatic prostate cancer (mCRPC), precision medicine could provide management options for patients with mCRPC
+Using knowledge of altered genes or pathways in metastatic castration-resistant prostate cancer (mCRPC), precision medicine could provide management options for people with mCRPC

 Is precision oncology benefiting the mCRPC treatment landscape?